 Steigerwald Lake is a US Fish & Wildlife Service National Wildlife Refuge (NWR) situated along the banks of the Columbia near Washougal, Washington, at the "Gateway" to the Columbia Gorge National Scenic Area.
-Steigerwald NWR was first protected in 1987 and now comprises 1,049 acres of wetlands, fields, woodlands, and a "tamed" Gibbons Creek.
+Steigerwald NWR was first protected in 1987 and now comprises approximately 1,200 acres of wetlands, fields, woodlands, and a channelized Gibbons Creek.
 Since it was established, though, the Columbia River has been cut off from the Refuge by a 5.5 mile levee.

 Read more about the project below, or find the latest updates at the Refuge 20/20 Blog.

 The US Army Corps of Engineers constructed the levee to reduce flood risk, however in doing so the Columbia was separated from its vast historic floodplain.
 And although the levee protects the Refuge and adjacent properties from Columbia River floods, it exacerbates internal flooding from Gibbons Creek, which spills over into the Port of Camas-Washougal and other nearby municipal, commercial and residential properties.
 This internal flooding requires the Port to maintain a costly pumping system to handle even moderate rainfall events.